Tutorials written by Christina Ertural (christina.ertural@bam.de) and Janine George (janine.george@bam.de).

 Then you can paste the printed text to the Mermaid Live Online FlowChart & Diagrams Editor.

-The autoplex workflow is easy to customize and every aspect of the workflow (data generation, MLIP fit, benchmark) is in the control of the user as demonstrated in the subsequent tutorial pages.
+workflow is easy to customize and every aspect of the workflow (data generation, MLIP fit, benchmark) is

 Workflow management#

-You can manage your autoplex workflow using FireWorks or jobflow-remote.
 Please follow the installation and setup instructions on the respective guide website.
-Both packages rely on the MongoDB database manager for data storage.

-We recommend using jobflow-remote as it is more flexible to use, especially on clusters where users cannot store their own MongoDB.
-You can find a more comprehensive jobflow-remote tutorial here.
+as it is more flexible to use, especially on clusters where users cannot store their

-Submission using FireWorks:
+Submission using FireWorks

 from fireworks import LaunchPad